petrpepe/course-management-is/README.md

-# course-management-is
+# Course-management-is
 Course management information system

-You can run this project via npm run dev
+You can run this project via `npm run dev` command

-This command will run backend and frontend
+This command will run both backend and frontend

 This system is using env variables.
 To use this system properly it needs following .env varibles: